musesum/DeepMenu/README.md

     - @State has been somewhat buggy in the past
     - @State, @Binding, @StateObject adds semantic complexity
     - Simplify migration from UIKit with MVVM pattern
-    - confusion on how to extract
+    - confusion on how to extract value from gestures
 + cons
     - requires a manually enforced coding policy